phamao/Project/README.md

 #### `clean_lyrics.py`

 Python script that cleans all the text files in the `lyrics/` directory of unecessary text.
+Generates a text file named `cleaned_songs.txt`, which keeps track of already-cleaned songs.

 #### `megalist.py`